The Problem: Infinite Options, Zero Direction

 Too Much Gain

 The number one modeler mistake.
 Real amps sound loud, aggressive, and saturated partly because of speaker volume and air movement.
 On a modeler through headphones or studio monitors, you don't have that physical sensation, so you compensate by adding more gain.
 Don't.
 Turn the gain down.
-Your tone will be more dynamic, more defined, and more professional.
+Your tone will be more dynamic, more defined, and more usable in a mix.

 Too Many Effects